 4. Click the "Upload Coded IDs Into Subject Key" button on the Subject Key report page.

 5. Create a simple spreadsheet associating your Coded IDs with the original HCP Subject IDs, and save it as a CSV file.
-There is a simple template file available to download, if you need.
+We recommend adding your Subject IDs and Coded IDs to the template file available to download.

 6. Upload your spreadsheet.
 Any errors found in your file will be identified and reported to you before your data is saved.